CCSP: The (ISC)2 Cloud Security Certification

-In 2015 the Cloud Security Alliance and ISC2 announced a new cloud security certification: Certified Cloud Security Professional or CCSP for short (you can read the official announcement here at ISC2 and here at CSA).
+In 2015 the Cloud Security Alliance and ISC2 announced a new cloud security certification: Certified Cloud Security Professional, or CCSP.

 The CCSP certification

-CCSP is supposed to be a more extensive certification than CCSK with a more formal exam and a requirement for 5 years in IT; at least three of which must have been spent in security, and at least one year in cloud computing.
-For a more extensive comparison between CCSK and CCSP have a look over here.
+CCSP is supposed to be a more extensive certification than CCSK with a more formal exam and a requirement for five years in IT; at least three of which must have been spent in security, and at least one year in cloud computing.

 The CCSP exam and getting certified